iframes.I adore a good iframe.

 You should also probably avoid doing this too much.

-, so if you want things to stay snappy it is best to limit yourself to just one (maybe two) per page.
+Most browsers spawn a whole new process for every iframe, so if you want things to stay snappy it is best to limit yourself to just one (maybe two) per page.